NOTE: Formatting is not suited for a cell phone or tablet-sized screen; therefore, it is best viewed on a computer.

 In June we bid farewell to Fr.
 Kevin and welcomed our new pastor, Fr.
 Tom Marks.

 Rev. Thomas Marks: One smiles when they think of Fr.
 Tom.
 The secretaries’ first encounter with him was in a flannel shirt and baseball cap and he introduced himself as the gardener.
 That was Fr Tom, full of jokes.
 When Fr.
 Tom came, he changed our weekday Mass to 9am; he also moved CCD from Sunday to Wednesday and Wednesday Mass to 6pm in hopes that some of the families would come to Mass.
 Fr.
 Tom loved to socialize and be invited for dinner.
 In fact, if you called to make an appointment with him, he’d insist on meeting at a restaurant.
 Fr.
 Tom’s gift was ministering to the sick.
 At funerals, he won the hearts of Protestants and fallen-away Catholics with his charity and comforting words.
 He was very friendly when out in the community and several fallen-aways returned to Church because of him.
 Fr.
 Tom had an eye for beauty and made some wonderful changes to the sanctuary.
 His vision to return the Tabernacle to the center and enlarge the altar area didn’t come to fruition until after he was transferred.
 He was dearly loved by many.
 Fr.
-Tom is currently semi-retired, serving as chaplain at 2 hospitals in Little Rock, offering Mass at the prison, and offering a daily morning Mass for the Sisters at the Carmelite Convent in LR (2019).
+Tom has retired from full-time ministry and is living in Little Rock.

 Latin Mass Update: In August of 2007, Fr.
 Laurent Demets was assigned to Cherokee Village to replace Fr.
 Define.
 The Mass schedule remained the same.
 There was a desire at that time to begin saving for their own Latin Rite church (but that vision remained unfulfilled).